Due dates, Extensions, and Prepayments

 This is NOT an extension of time to pay your taxes – it is an extension to file your return.

-You automatically get an extension of up to six months to file your return.
-Utah does not have an extension form.
-However, penalties will be assessed if you have not met the prepayment requirements (see below) by the original due date.
-All extension returns must be filed by Oct.
-15, 2019.
+You get an automatic extension of up to six months to file your return.
+You do not need to file an extension form, but we will assess penalties if you have not met the prepayment requirements (see below).

 You must prepay by the original due date: